-Treatment usually involves surgery to repair the hole (perforation).
+Treatment most often involves surgery to repair the hole.
 Sometimes, a small part of the intestine must be removed.
 A temporary colostomy or ileostomy (to drain the small or large intestine) may be needed.

-In rare cases, antibiotics alone can be used to treat patients whose perforations have closed.
-This can be confirmed by a physical examination, blood tests, CT scan, and x-rays.
+In rare cases, people can be treated antibiotics alone if the perforation has closed.
+This can be confirmed by a physical exam, blood tests, CT scan, and x-rays.

-Surgery is usually successful.
-However, the success of surgery depends on how severe the perforation is, and for how long it was present before treatment.
+Surgery is successful most of the time.
+However, the outcome will depend on how severe the perforation is, and for how long it was present before treatment.

 Call your health care provider if you have:

 Severe abdominal pain

 People will often have a few days of pain before the intestinal perforation occurs.
 If you have pain in the abdomen, see your health care provider right away.
 Treatment is much simpler and safer when it is started before the perforation occurs.

 Turnage RH, Badgwell B. Abdominal wall, umbilicus, peritoneum, mesenteries, omentum, and retroperitoneum.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 St. Louis, MO: WB Saunders; 2012:chap 45.

 Wyers SG, Matthews JB.
 Surgical peritonitis and other diseases of the peritoneum, mesentery, omentum, and diaphragm.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
 Philadelphia, PA: Saunders Elsevier; 2010:chap 37.